Killing of Richard Ward: Body camera footage

 The bodycam footage of the incident was released by the family's attorney.
-Ward can be seen in the footage sitting in the rear seat of a white SUV, explaining to officers that he had mistakenly tried to enter another vehicle.
+Ward can be seen in the footage sitting in the rear seat of a white SUV, telling officers that he had mistakenly tried to enter another vehicle.
 The body camera footage shows Ward saying he was not comfortable around law enforcement officers since excessive force had previously been used against him.

 Ward is seen explaining to the officer what happened when he entered the wrong car.
 He emptied his pockets when Charles McWhorter, the Pueblo County sheriff deputy, demanded his identification.
 Ward also said he might have a pocketknife.
 Then he pulled a pill out of his pocket and placed it in his mouth, after which the tone of the conversation shifted dramatically.
 "What did you just stick in your mouth?"
 McWhorter asked Ward.
-Then, without waiting for Ward to respond, McWhorter dragged Ward out of the car and tossed him to the ground Ward responded that "it was a pill."
-McWhorter and another officer, Cassandra Gonzales, struggle on the ground for a few seconds, after which three gunshots could be heard in the footage.
-McWhorter and his partner confirmed with each other that the other was fine.
-McWhorter told Gonzales that Ward headbutted him in the nose and "tried to grab my stuff".
-Neither of them administered aid to Ward lying wounded in the snow.
-Ward was declared dead at the site.
+McWhorter then forcibly removes Ward from the car and takes him to the ground beside the passenger's rear door of the suspect's vehicle.
+Ward then responded, "it was a pill."
+McWhorter and another officer, Cassandra Gonzales, struggle with Ward on the ground, after which three gunshots can be heard in the footage.
+Richard's mother is heard to ask "Is my son shot?" and was ordered to stay in her seat by the officers.
+McWhorter and his partner confirmed with each other that they were both fine.
+McWhorter told Gonzales that Ward had headbutted him in the nose and "tried to grab my stuff".
+Ward was later declared dead at the site.